CoregoLabs/Proposal/README.md

 **Region Derivation**

 As demonstrated in the previous example, buyers have the option to acquire only a portion of a region, which is achieved by the buyer submitting a set of instructions to generate the desired region.
-A high level description of how this will work:
+A high-level description of how this will work:

 1. User will transfer a deposit that is equal to `region_price + bit_price * DERIVATION_DURATION_LIMIT`.
 2. The contract will transfer the entire region to the user and will write a record in the 'pending_derivations' mapping.